Population: 464,101 (Humans 79%, Mountain and Hill Dwarves 9%, Reg’Ostran 5%, Tezvarnen 5%, Other 2%)

 Easpear: (Large City 22,095) Easpear is an isolated industrial city, choked with soot and smoke from its many foundries and smithies.
 The mountainous settlement also houses two massive gladiatorial arenas carved into the dormant bowls of two long dead calderas.
 The fortress of Remonz looks down over Easpear, shaped like a massive flanged mace poised to drop on the small folk below.
 The capital of Kedabus is also home of the Extriarchs, an elite band of inquisitors tasked with the duty of upholding church law and rooting out heresy.

-Cobblefield: Ruins A dwarven city carved into the side of Mount Killspike, the northern most mountain in the Heman Dal range.
-Cobblefield was a thriving city long ago, but when the adamantine mine dried up the dwarves moved on.
+Cobblefield: Ruins: An abandoned dwarven city carved into the side of Mount Killspike, the northern most mountain in the Heman Dal range.
+Cobblefield was a thriving city long ago, but when the adamantine mine dried up, the dwarves moved on.
 The city lay vacant for a short while, than Sand King Bel’Arnarn garrisoned it with soldiers to maintain strong borders with Castros during the Blackfoot war.
-Shortly after the war the city was sacked by chief Pebblenose, a goblin warlord.
+Shortly after the war the city was sacked by chief Pebblenose, a mighty goblin warlord.
 The ruins are rumored to still be under goblin control today.